run-x/opta-docs/content/en/Getting started/opta-local.md

 ```

-Adjust the path of the environment file `local-opta-env.yaml` as needed.
-The run
+Adjust the path of the environment file `local-opta-env.yaml` created above, as needed.
+Then run

 ```bash
 # Terminal command